Octupolar test of general relativity: Parametrized tests of GW phasing

 The frequency domain GW phase from the inspiral part of the waveform (computed using the stationary phase approximation \cite{Cutler:1994ys,DIS00}) for the leading quadrupolar harmonic \cite{BIOPS2009,ABFO08} takes the form

-where $v=(\pi G M f/c^{3})^{1/3}$ is the PN expansion parameter, $M$ is the binary's redshifted total mass, $\nu$ is the symmetric mass ratio of the binary, $\phi_{i}$ and $\phi_{il}$ denote the non-logarithmic and logarithmic PN phasing coefficients, respectively.
+where $v=(\pi G M f/c^{3})^{1/3}$ is the PN expansion parameter, $M$ is the binary's redshifted total mass, $\nu$ is the symmetric mass ratio of the binary, $\phi_{i}$ and $\phi_{il}$ denote the nonlogarithmic and logarithmic PN phasing coefficients, respectively.

 Due to the lack of accurate waveforms in alternative theories of gravity, ``theory-agnostic" approaches are often adopted to test GR with GW data.
-These ``null tests" of GR make use of our best knowledge of compact binary dynamics in GR and look for possible deviations from GR without reference to specific alternatives (See Ref~\cite{TGR-GW150914,TGR-GWTC-1,TGR-GWTC-2,TGR-GWTC-3} for more details.).
-One of the most generic tests of GR that has been routinely performed with LIGO/Virgo data is the parametrized test of PN theory \cite{BSat94,BSat95,AIQS06a, AIQS06b,YunesPretorius09, MAIS10,Li:2011cg,TIGER}.
+These ``null tests" of GR make use of our best knowledge of compact binary dynamics in GR and look for possible deviations from GR without reference to specific alternatives (see Refs.~\cite{TGR-GW150914,TGR-GWTC-1,TGR-GWTC-2,TGR-GWTC-3} for more details.).
+One of the most generic tests of GR that has been routinely performed with LIGO/Virgo data is the parametrized test of GW phasing \cite{BSat94,BSat95,AIQS06a, AIQS06b,YunesPretorius09, MAIS10,Li:2011cg,TIGER,Mehta:2022pcn}.

 The parametrized tests rely on measuring any deviations in the PN coefficients $\phi_i$ and $\phi_{il}$ in the GW phasing, which are uniquely predicted by GR, from compact binary mergers.
 A parametrized waveform model introduces additional degrees of freedom to capture signatures of possible GR violation by modifying the phasing coefficients as